-- Privacy only goes so far.
+Privacy only goes so far.
 No teenager’s room should be off-limits to a parent.
-You have the right to know what your child is doing in her room, especially if she is spending hours at a time alone there.
+You have the right to know what your child is doing in her room, especially if she is spending hours at a time alone in there.

-- In cases where your kid refuses to communicate, it may be advisable to
+In cases where your kid refuses to communicate, it may be advisable to

 professional help from a qualified clinician.
 Begin by calling your child’s pediatrician and describing her behavior in detail.

 Do you suspect your teen might be feeling suicidal?

 calmly.
-“It’s important that you talk about your concerns in a calm, non-accusatory manner,” says Nadine Kaslow, a psychologist and expert on suicide in young people.
-“Sometimes when parents are very worried, they end up saying, ‘Don’t think this way,’ or, ‘You shouldn’t feel that way,’ and they come across not as loving and caring, as intended, but as critical.
+“It’s important that you talk about your concerns in a calm, non-accusatory manner,” says Nadine Kaslow, PhD, a psychologist and expert on suicide in young people.
+“Sometimes when parents are very worried, they end up saying, ‘Don’t think this way,’ or, ‘You shouldn’t feel that way.’
+And they come across not as loving and caring, as intended, but as critical.
 Children respond negatively to that.”

-Dr. Kaslow also recommends:
+Kaslow also recommends:

-- Let your child know you love her over and over again when she’s having a hard time.
+Let your child know you love her over and over again when she’s having a hard time.

 show empathy such as: “It sounds like that was really difficult.”
 “I know how painful that can be.”

-- Work with your child to get professional help and explain that seeking help isn’t a sign of weakness.
+Work with your child to get professional help, and explain that seeking help isn’t a sign of weakness.

 When it comes to the silent treatment, remember, it’s not about you.
-You have to pick your battles and give your kid room to grow.
-But you also have to put your child’s health and well being above all else.
+You have to pick your battles and give her room to grow.
+But you also have to put your child’s health and well-being above all else.
 That means